a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 which expands the original one by removing the 60 seconds constrain out of fear to rule out possible electromechanical machines.
 Such definition feels like the closest thing to the spirit of computers: compute some number and probably do something about it.
-Also I'd like to specialy stress that the _compute_ part is essential otherwise a memory device with trigonometric table would quialify as a computer too.
+Also I'd like to specially stress that the _compute_ part is essential otherwise a memory device with trigonometric table would qualify as a computer too.

 Parts choice
 ------------